-No-explanation condition The teaching trials in the no-explanation condition were identical to those in the two-exemplar condition, with two exceptions.
+No-explanation condition The teaching trials in the noexplanation condition were identical to those in the twoexemplar condition, with two exceptions.
 First, the teaching events had reverse outcomes (Fig. 2c): The box remained stable in the small-on events and fell in the large-on events.
 Second, all infants saw the pink B-box in the first teaching pair and the green T-box in the second teaching pair.

 In each large-on event, infants observed an unexplained outcome that could trigger EBL: The box fell even though half of its bottom surface was supported, thus violating infants' proportion-of-contact rule.
 Analysis of the teaching trials suggested that infants detected this violation: On average, they looked reliably longer at the large-on than at the small-on events.
 By comparing these events, infants could determine that the main difference between them was the box's orientation.
 However, because the box now remained stable when released with its smaller end on the base and fell when released with its larger end on the base, infants could no longer use their physical-domain knowledge to generate a plausible explanation, thereby derailing the EBL process.
 Infants should thus fail to revise their proportion-of-contact rule, and hence should look equally at the two test displays.
+No-confirmation condition The teaching trials in the noconfirmation condition were identical to those in the twoexemplar condition, except that infants saw the same asymmetrical box in both teaching pairs (Fig. 2d); half of the infants saw the pink B-box, and the other half saw the green T-box (this within-condition manipulation did not affect the test responses).